Clustered field sedge

 Carex praegracilis

 Clustered field sedge (Carex praegracilis) is a Colorado-native groundcover suited to the Colorado Front Range.
-It matures to about 8–18 in tall and 12–24 in wide, needs low to medium water, and prefers full sun to part.
-Native sedge — Plant Select's signature lawn-alternative pick.
+It matures to about 8–18 in tall and 12–24 in wide, needs low to medium water, and prefers full sun to partial shade.
+Native sedge, Plant Select's signature lawn-alternative pick.
 Fine-textured, deer-resistant, takes more water than buffalo grass without complaint.

 Photos